Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
 -------------------------------------------------------------------------------------------------------
+## Changes in Sku r31.41
+- Changes for Core > Monitor > Party > Health Pitch style:
+	- Renamed "Silent on 100 and 0 percent" to "Continous silent on 100 and 0 percent", as it applies on continous outputs only and not on event outputs.
+	- Added a new setting: Add sound on 100 percent.
+Default: Yes.
+Adds a very short pop sound to the number if the party member is at 100 percent health.
+	- Added a new setting: Add Dead on 0 percent.
+Default: Yes.
+Adds the word Dead  to the number if the party member is at 0 percent health.
+	- A triggered full output (via the "Trigger monitor party continous output" key bind) now ignores the Prio settings and outputs members ordered from 1-5.
+	- Added a new slash command to enable/disable the party health monitor: /sku mon,party,health
+	- Added a new slash command to print the auto-detected roles to chat: /sku mon,party,roles,print
+	- Added a new slash command to reset the auto-detected roles: /sku mon,party,roles,reset

 ## Changes in Sku r31.40
 - Added a new slash command: /sku errors.
 It is printing the last 5 errors as single lines to chat.
 (If Buggrabber and Bugsack are installed.)
 - Fixed an issue with Core > Action Bars > Totem Set 1-3 > Key Binding.
 Should work now.